MSREnable/HandsFreeSoundJam/src/dsp/jam/clip.md

 ## Introduction

-Clips are the atomic particle which ties all of EyeJam together.
+Clips are the atomic particle which ties all of MSHFSJ together.
 Conceptually, a "clip" is a short musical phrase.
-Clips are launched via the EyeJam interface to build up a piece of music in realtime.
-Clips, and clip launching in Eyejam are somewhat analogous to the features found in the digital audio workstation
+Clips are launched via the MSHFSJ interface to build up a piece of music in realtime.
+Clips, and clip launching in MSHFSJ are somewhat analogous to the features found in the digital audio workstation
 [Ableton Live](https://en.wikipedia.org/wiki/Ableton_Live).